mdekauwe/GDAY/README.md

 # GDAY model

-GDAY (Generic Decomposition And Yield) is a simple ecosystem model that simulates carbon, nitrogen, and water dynamics at the stand scale.
+GDAY (Generic Decomposition And Yield) is a simple ecosystem model that simulates carbon, nitrogen, and water dynamics at the stand scale (Comins and McMurtrie, 1993; Medlyn et al. 2000; Corbeels et al. 2005a,b).
 The model can be run at either a daily time step, or sub-daily (i.e. 30-minutes).
 When the model is run at the sub-daily timescale, photosynthesis is calculated using a two-leaf approximation (de Pury and Farquhar, 1997; Wang and Leuning, 1998), otherwise photosynthesis is calculated following Sands (1995;1996).
 The sub-daily approach (photosynthesis & leaf energy balance) mirrors [MAESTRA](http://maespa.github.io/manual.html), without the complexity of the radiation treatment.
+GDAY uses a modified version of the CENTURY model to simulate soil carbon and nutrient dynamics (Parton et al. 1987; 1993).
+The water balance is represented simply, with two (fixed) soil water "buckets", which represent a top soil (e.g. 5 cm) and a larger root-zone.

 <p style="text-align:center"><img src="doc/outline.png" width="500"/></p>